2023 Best Business Schools in Nevada

 Our rankings named University of Nevada - Las Vegas the best school in Nevada for business students working on their degree.

 By the time they get their degree, students from this school have racked up an average of $23,884 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $246 if they are on a 10-year repayment plan.After graduating from UNLV, students go on to jobs where they make an average of $47,200 during the early years of their career.
+For those students on a 10-year repayment plan, the average payment due each month is around $246.After graduating from UNLV, students go on to jobs where they make an average of $47,200 during the early years of their career.

 Degree recipients from UOPX - Nevada accumulate an average of $39,203 in student debt by the time they complete their degree.
-Those who take out this much in loans have to make a monthly payment of about $147 if they are on a 10-year repayment plan.
+For those students on a 10-year repayment plan, the average payment due each month is around $147.
 During the early years of their career, UOPX - Nevada graduates make an average of $47,907 annually.

 Notes and References